Church of St. James the Greater

 The church’s exterior is breathtaking, but it is the interior that takes the breath away.
 The layout of the tribune gallery over the side aisles – all divided by marble pilasters – is simply stunning to see.
 The sculptures found here are also amazing, with perhaps the most impressive of them being the sculpture named “Pietr”, which dates back to around 1500 and is found at the main altar.
 There are also many paintings – such as “Martyrdom and Glorification of St.James”.
 The building also contains a large number of paintings by the artist Peter Brandl.

-One grisly aspect of this church can be found hanging to left of the church’s entrance – a severed arm.
-This is reputed to be the arm of a man who was caught trying to steal a valuable artifact from the church and who, when caught, had his arm cut off by the Prague Guild of Butchers, who protected the church.
+One grisly aspect of this church can be found hanging to the left of the church’s entrance – a severed arm.
+This is reputed to be the arm of a man who was caught trying to steal a valuable artefact from the church and who, when caught, had his arm cut off by the Prague Guild of Butchers, who protected the church.

 Address: Malá Štupartská 635/6, Old Town; Open: 9:30am-12pm, 2pm-4pm daily.
 No entry during Mass or organ concerts; Website: www.minorite.cz

 The church was built during the reign of King Wenceslas I. The original church (Bazilika sv.
 Jakuba) was destroyed though but was rebuilt by King John of Bohemia in 1319 in a Gothic style.
 However, the project was not completed until 1374 by Emperor Charles IV.
 It became one of the most important royal churches in the city and was often used for royal funerals, including King Charles IV and Emperor Maximilian II in 1577.